YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Using Socket Devices
 -------------------------------

 SOCKET devices are used to access and manipulate sockets.
 A SOCKET device can have unlimited associated sockets.
 The default limit is 64.
-Set the environment variable gtm_max_sockets to the number of maximum associated sockets sockets that you wish to set for a YottaDB/GT.M process. $VIEW("MAX_SOCKETS")returns the current value of the maximum number of associated sockets.
+Set the environment variable gtm_max_sockets to the number of maximum associated sockets sockets that you wish to set for a YottaDB process. $VIEW("MAX_SOCKETS")returns the current value of the maximum number of associated sockets.

 At any time, only one socket from the collection can be the current socket.
 If there is no current socket, an attempt to READ from, or WRITE to the device, generates an error.

 Sockets can be attached and detached from the collection of sockets associated with a device.
 Detached sockets belong to a pseudo-device called the "socketpool".
 A process can detach a socket from a device and later attach it to the same device or another device.

 .. note::
-   Currently, YottaDB/GT.M does not produce an error if a socket is attached to a device having a different CHSET.
+   Currently, YottaDB does not produce an error if a socket is attached to a device having a different CHSET.

 .. note::
    Exception handler (EXCEPTION) operates at the SOCKET device level and error trapping (IOERROR) operates the socket-level.
 So, one EXCEPTION operates on all sockets of a SOCKET device and IOEROR can be individually turned on or off for each socket.